Immunisation resources

 Antenatal reporting to be mandatory within the AIR from 1 March 2025

-From 1 March 2025 it will be mandatory for all vaccination providers to report to the AIR information about whether an individual was pregnant at the time of vaccine administration.
+From 1 March 2025 it became mandatory for all vaccination providers to report to the AIR information about whether an individual was pregnant at the time of vaccine administration.

 The collection of antenatal data is important to ensure the AIR contains a complete and reliable dataset to enable the monitoring of: